Clunes, New South Wales

 It is on the lands of the Widjabal people of the Bundjalung nation who are its traditional owners.

 Description and history

 Clunes is situated in hilly country and the volcanic soils provided by nearby Mount Warning (Wollumbin) allow for macadamia and coffee-growing.

 Clunes was first settled by Europeans in the 1870s following the Robertson Land Act 1861 which allowed for the free selection of crown lands and, by 1883, there were enough children in the area for the creation of Clunes School.

 There are a number of theories regarding the origin of the name of Clunes and it is believed to be named for Robert Mortimer Clunes, an early engineer in the local dairying industry, however it is also suggested that the town is named for Archibald Clunes Innes.
 Notably 'Clunes' is also the Gaelic word for "pleasant place".
 It is also nicknamed "The Holy City" because of the number of fine early Australian churches in the village.
+The village retains the nickname to this day due to the large amount of Potholes in the area.